 “I never said that.
 I know that you’re better than that, and don’t put words in my mouth.”
 His teeth are gritted.
 Do I care?

 “I’m not putting words in your mouth and you don’t treat me like I’m better than that!”
 I point out.

 “I don’t treat you like one of my minions, Anastasia, and you know that!”

 “No?
 Every time you don’t like something I’ve done, you start yelling or barking at me.
 It’s like you expect me to heel because you speak.
 I’ve never been that girl and I’m not going to start being that girl just because I’m with you.
-So if that’s what you expect from me, you better get that out of your head right now or go find yourself another girl!”
+So, if that’s what you expect from me, you better get that out of your head right now or go find yourself another girl!”

 The words were out of my mouth before I could catch them.
 I meant that I wasn’t going to be his lapdog, panting and whimpering and heeling to his every command… but by no means did I want him to go find himself another girl.
-His face registered shock and dismay, and then anger.
+His face registers shock and dismay, and then anger.

 “You cannot undermine my authority in front of my employees, is that understood?” he snaps.